Nothing but a Burning Light

 Nothing but a Burning Light is an album by Canadian singer/songwriter Bruce Cockburn.
 It was released in 1991 by Columbia Records.
+The album peaked at number 169 on the ARIA Charts.

 Reception

+Commercial

+Nothing but a Burning Light was certified Gold in Canada in 1992.
+By March 1994, the album had sold at least 79,000 units in the United States.

+Critical

+The New York Times called the album the finest of Cockburn's career, writing that he "has returned to a simpler, more reflective folk-rock mode."
+Billboard found the album to be "less angry, though no less passionate than on previous works".
+They described "Cry of a Tiny Babe" as a song that "eloquently" showcases Cockburn's Christian beliefs and characterized the production as "stark and dark" on some of the album's instrumentals, including "Kit Carson" and Mighty Trucks of Midnight".

 In a retrospective review, AllMusic critic Brett Hartenbach wrote of the album: "Throughout, Burnett's production is understated, allowing Cockburn's voice, guitar, and songs to lead the way over a solid foundation of bass, drums, and tasteful organ by Booker T. Jones.
 This sort of sympathetic production brings out the best in Cockburn and his material, which is consistently strong...
 Though it may lack the immediate power, Nothing but a Burning Light is Bruce Cockburn's best since his 1984 release Stealing Fire."
-The New York Times called the album the finest of Cockburn's career, writing that he "has returned to a simpler, more reflective folk-rock mode."
-Trouser Press wrote that the album "contains some of Cockburn’s best loved songs ('A Dream Like Mine', 'Great Big Love') but falls a notch or two below great."
+Trouser Press wrote that the album "contains some of Cockburn's best loved songs ('A Dream Like Mine', 'Great Big Love') but falls a notch or two below great."